stelar-eu/data-api/README.md

 # Prerequisites

-This REST API assumes that a Data Catalog has been deployed using [CKAN](https://ckan.org/), including a [PostgreSQL](https://www.postgresql.org/)/[PostGIS](http://postgis.net/) database where all metadata about datasets (i.e., CKAN packages and resources) is maintained.
+* This REST API assumes that a Data Catalog has been deployed using [CKAN](https://ckan.org/), including a [PostgreSQL](https://www.postgresql.org/)/[PostGIS](http://postgis.net/) database where all metadata about published datasets (i.e., CKAN packages and resources) is maintained.

-A Knowledge Graph must have been deployed via [Ontop](https://ontop-vkg.org/), employing mappings from the database to a virtual RDF graph that can be queried in SPARQL.
+* A Knowledge Graph must have been deployed via [Ontop](https://ontop-vkg.org/), employing mappings from the database to a virtual RDF graph that can be queried in SPARQL.

-Finally, an instance of [MLFlow](https://mlflow.org/) must be up-and-running, and metadata regarding all executions is maintained in the same database (the one also used by CKAN).
+* An instance of [MLFlow](https://mlflow.org/) must be up-and-running, and metadata regarding all executions is maintained in the same database (the one also used by CKAN).

 # Creating and launching a Docker image